oyaron/NGSF/README.md

 in different folders for more accurate classification.
 The default option for binning in 10A.
-The user must make sure to have this template bank or some alternative template bank of his own in order to run pySF, and please be mindful that pySF is only as good as the template bank it uses.
+The user must make sure to have this template bank or some alternative template bank of his own in order to run NGSF, and please be mindful that NGSF is only as good as the template bank it uses.